Sport in Saskatchewan: University sports

 The Saskatchewan Huskies facing the University of Calgary in 2009.

 Student athletes from the University of Saskatchewan (U of S) and the University of Regina (U of R) compete in the Canada West division of U Sports and are known as the Huskies and Cougars, with the Regina football team alone being known as the Rams.
 The U of R was directly affiliated with the U of S until it was granted independent status in 1974.
 Until the 1990s, women's teams at each university were known as the Huskiettes and the Cougettes/Lady Cougars, respectively.
 Each university has athletes competing in basketball, football (men's only), soccer (women's only at U of R), volleyball (women's only at U of R), cross country, and track & field; the U of S also has wrestling, while the U of R boasts swimming, curling, golf, and rugby.

 Huskies teams have won 129 Canada West championships and 27 U Sports national championships.
 This includes 12 men's and women's track & field championships, and 3 Vanier Cup championships in football.
 The Cougars have won 29 conference championships and 5 national championships, including consecutive men's wrestling titles in 1997 and 1998 and men's and women's curling titles in 2009 and 2010.
-The Rams have not won any U Sports national championships, but prior to merging with the U of R were a successful Canadian Junior Football League team, winning 10 championships, including 5 out of 6 from 1993-1998.
+The Rams have not won any U Sports national championships, but prior to merging with the U of R were a successful Canadian Junior Football League team, winning 10 championships, including 5 out of 6 from 1993 to 1998.